-In addition, CEPT is requested to report on the progress of its work pursuant to this Mandate to all the meetings of the Radio Spectrum Committee taking place during the course of the Mandate.

-The Commission, with the assistance of the Radio Spectrum Committee pursuant to the Radio Spectrum Decision, may consider applying the results of this mandate in the EU, pursuant to Article 4 of the Radio Spectrum Decision.

 OOB e.i.r.p. calculations

 OOB e.i.r.p. = acceptable out-of-block e.i.r.p. emissions, i.e. emissions into the frequency block of the interfered base station measured after the transmitting antenna in the direction of the antenna boresight.